-It is the school's legal responsibility to provide appropriate training to school staff on diabetes-related tasks and in the treatment of diabetes emergencies.
-This training should be provided by the school nurse or another qualified health care professional with expertise in diabetes unless the student's health care provider determines that the parent/guardian is able to provide the school personnel with sufficient oral and written information to allow the school to have a safe and appropriate environment for the child.
-If appropriate, members of the health care team should provide instruction and materials to the parent/guardian to facilitate the education of school staff.
-Educational materials from the American Diabetes Association and other sources targeted to school personnel and/or parents are avail-able.
+It is the school's responsibility to provide appropriate training of an adequate number of school staff on diabetes-related tasks and in the treatment of diabetes emergencies.
+This training should be provided by the school nurse or another qualified health care professional with expertise in diabetes.
+Members of the student's diabetes health care team should provide school personnel and parents/guardians with educational materials from the American Diabetes Association and other sources targeted to school personnel and/or parents.
 Table 1 includes a listing of appropriate resources.

-Children and youths should be able to implement their diabetes care at school with parental consent to the extent that is appropriate for the student's development and his or her experience with diabetes.
+Children and youth should be allowed to provide their own diabetes care at school to the extent that is appropriate based on the student's development and his or her experience with diabetes.
 The extent of the student's ability to participate in diabetes care should be agreed upon by the school personnel, the parent/guardian, and the health care team, as necessary.
-The ages at which children are able to perform self-care tasks are very individual and variable, and a child's capabilities and willingness to provide self-care should be respected (18).
+The ages at which children are able to perform self-care tasks are variable and depend on the individual, and a child's capabilities and willingness to provide self-care should be respected (18).

 Students' competence and capability for performing diabetes-related tasks are set out in the DMMP and then adapted to the school setting by the school health team and the parent/guardian.
 At all ages, individuals with diabetes may require help to perform a blood glucose check when the blood glucose is low.
 In addition, many individuals require a reminder to eat or drink during hypoglycemia and should not be left unsupervised until such treatment has taken place and the blood glucose value has returned to the normal range.
 Ultimately, each person with diabetes becomes responsible for all aspects of routine care, and it is important for school personnel to facilitate a student in reaching this goal.
 However, regardless of a student's ability to provide self-care, help will always be needed in the event of a diabetes emergency.

-It is best for a student with diabetes to monitor a blood glucose level and to respond to the results as quickly and conveniently as possible.
+It is best for a student with diabetes to monitor blood glucose levels and respond to the results as quickly and conveniently as possible.
 This is important to avoid medical problems being worsened by a delay in monitoring and treatment and to minimize educational problems caused by missing instruction in the classroom.
-Accordingly, as stated earlier, a student should be permitted to monitor his or her blood glucose level and take appropriate action to treat hypoglycemia in the classroom or anywhere the student is in conjunction with a school activity, if preferred by the student and indicated in the student's Diabetes Medical Management Plan (3,24).
-However, some students desire privacy for blood glucose monitoring and other diabetes care tasks and this preference should also be accommodated.
+Accordingly, as stated earlier, a student should be permitted to monitor his or her blood glucose level and take appropriate action to treat hypoglycemia and hyperglycemia in the classroom or anywhere the student is in conjunction with a school activity, if preferred by the student and indicated in the student's DMMP (3,24).
+However, some students desire privacy for blood glucose monitoring and other diabetes care tasks, and this preference should also be accommodated.

 In summary, with proper planning and the education and training of school personnel, children and youth with diabetes can fully participate in the school experience.
 To this end, the family, the health care team, and the school should work together to ensure a safe learning environment.